 - 1. Mechanical Positioning accuracy: better than 0.08 arcsec. - 2.
 Positioning time: 6 seconds/move.
 The whole configuring time also depends on the number of moves necessary to re-configure the plate, that is, the number of moves per fibre needed to re-position one button, as well as by the number of attempts per button needed to achieve the required positional accuracy. - 3.
 Possibility to configure the next observation while observing. - 4.
-Plate Exchange time: less than 180 seconds (w/o considering field acquisition). - 5.
+Plate Exchange time: maximum 180 seconds (w/o considering field acquisition).
+Further tasks are carried out before and after a plate exchange, however. - 5.
 Calibration unit equipped with Th-Ar, Ne and FF lamps - 6.
 Performing fine centering of the plate on the sky with FACBs. - 7.
 Minimum button separation 11 arcseconds (button diameter: 10 arcsecs).